joshua-zingale/silbidopy/README.md

 # silbidopy
 *[silbido](https://github.com/MarineBioAcousticsRC/silbido)* is a MATLAB tool that allows for both automatic- and expert-generated tonal annotations that are exported in a binary format.
 This repository contains a Python package that allows these binary files to be read into Python and also for Python to generate these binary files.
-Also, there is functionality for rendering the loaded annotations.
+Also, there is functionality for rendering annotations.

 # Files
 - README.md | text | information about this repository